x-ian/solar-playground/Notes.md

 #### Sun-tracking installation

-Testinstallation in Germany (tracking vs. stationary):
+Testinstallation in Germany (2-axis tracking vs. stationary):

-* sunny Tag +35%
+* sunny day +35%
 * half-day cloudy +30% (~ -45% for both stationary and tracking installation compared to sunny day)
 * overcast +7% (~ -65% for both stationary and tracking installation compared to sunny day)
 * biggest gain beginning and end of day